AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/manage-project-finance-area.md

 # Manage information in the project Finance area

-You can view or edit the financial information of a project by accessing the Finance area of the Project Details tab.
+You can view or edit the financial information of a project by accessing the Finance area of the Project Details tab .
 There is a limited number of fields that you can view or edit in this area.
 For information about editing all information for a project see [Edit projects](../../../manage-work/projects/manage-projects/edit-projects.md).

 ## Access requirements